VenKamikaze/BitRiot/README.md

 * sdl2-v1.3
 * sdl2-v1.39
 * sdl2-v1.40
+* sdl2-v1.41

 This indicates both the framework used underneath (win32, sdl, sdl2), plus the version of the game code, e.g. v1.1, v1.2.
-It means that the sdl2-v1.40 tag contains a lot of fixes and changes that are not within the sdl-v1.1 tag.
+It means that the sdl2-v1.41 tag contains a lot of fixes and changes that are not within the sdl-v1.1 tag.

 The master branch typically has the latest stable sdl2 code.
 It may or may not advance further as I don't have as much time to spend on this as I'd like.
 That being said, I'm very open to any contributions.
 Contributions to this code base are what enabled SDL2 support in the first place.

-The newest SDL2 version (v1.40) now supports a larger map option on startup (-b), fullscreen (-f), game controllers (plus rumble support) and hot joining (take over from CPU player), and a menu system.
+The newest SDL2 version (v1.41) now supports a larger map option on startup (-b), fullscreen (-f), game controllers (plus rumble support) and hot joining (take over from CPU player), and a menu system.

 ![Larger map screenshot](https://raw.github.com/VenKamikaze/BitRiot/master/doco/screenshots/BitRiot-2.png)

+## Changelog

+v1.41

+Bugfixes:
+* Resizing window in menu system did not adjust renderer, causing letterboxing of view.
+* SDL GameController was not being initialised - controllers were non functional in 1.40

+v1.40

+Feature:
+* Switch to RmlUi which is a forked and supported version of libRocket
+* Implement additional toggle option in Game Options menu (total players)
+* Add a scoreboard showing the winner's statistics
+* Support SDL2 2.0.18+ (this is now a minimum)
+* Resizable window

+Bugfixes:
+* Handle escape key in menu system
+* Minor cleanup of menu styles / layout
+* Autofocus an element on new menu open
+* Fix up conflicting rendering calls when in menu system
+* Fix up letterboxing of game rendering when going from menu -> game

 ## Branches